martinseeger2002/recurciveCollectionGen/README.md

 The script will create a `stitched_image.png` file in the same directory with metadata containing the coordinates and filenames of the images used.

+### Add Stitched Image to parent script.

+After stitching the images and generating the stitched_image.png with metadata, you need to incorporate this image in base64 format into the parent script and create a child HTML for inscription.

+Convert Stitched Image to Base64
+Convert the stitched_image.png to a base64 string.
+You can use online tools or a script to do this.

+Add Base64 Image to Parent Script
+Open the parentScript.js and replace <Your Stitched Image in base64> with the copied bace64 string.

+Replace <YourStitchedImageJSInscriptionID> with the inscription ID of the parent script containing the base64 image.

+Save the child index.html file.
+Inscribe the child index.html

 ### Read and Print Metadata

 The `metaReadder.py` script reads and prints the metadata from the `stitched_image.png` file.